tzunun/Omniwheeler/README.md

 https://ubuntu-mate.org/download/arm64/focal/

+***<span style="color:red">
+Raspbian 32bit instructions are provided at the end of this file, MiniForge is 64bit and MiniConda is not compiled for ARM processors.
+Therefore venv and pip are the better options if you plan to use Raspbian.
+</span>***

 **Programing Language:** Python3 and JavaScript for the web application.

 **Miniforge** is used to manage the Python environments and to install the libraries required to program the *omniwheeler*.
 Miniforge is similar to Anaconda's Distribution of Python's tool Miniconda, with the notable difference that Miniforge is compiled to also run on ARM64 devices such as the Raspberry Pi.
 Using environments would allow for a more granular control of the Python 3 software used on the project as well as facilitate for others to recreate this environment.